Kalyan9639/Spam-Detection-Project/README.md

 - The 'spam_detection_app.py' is the file where the code for the web application is present.

 ### About the application:
 I used the Python's streamlit module to create this web application.
 The prediction and data preprocessing is done with the help of the other 2 files present.
-This app contains a text area, where user can enter their title/message and can check whether the text is likely 'SPAM' or 'NOT SPAM'.
+This app contains a text area, where user can enter their title/message and can check whether the text is likely <ins>'SPAM'</ins> or <ins>'NOT SPAM'</ins>.
 There are also some example sentences that user can try on.

 ## Note:
 This is just a simple project of using the ML model in a web app.
 It's not an extension and doesn't support the feature of file uploading or file parsing.